cromachina/fanbox-bot/README.md

 ## Admin commands
 Admin commands are prefixed with `!`, for example `!reset`
 - `add-user PIXIV_ID DISCORD_ID` attempt to grant access for another user. `DISCORD_ID` is the numerical ID of a user, not their user name.
+This command ignores `strict_access`.
+- `unbind-user-by-discord-id DISCORD_ID` remove a user's Pixiv ID binding and roles.
+- `unbind-user-by-pixiv-id PIXIV_ID` unbind all users sharing the same Pixiv ID.
+- `get-by-discord-id DISCORD_ID` get the Pixiv ID bound to the given user.
+- `get-by-pixiv-id PIXIV_ID` get all users using the same Pixiv ID.
 - `reset` removes all roles in your config from all users.
 Any other roles will be ignored.
+Unbinds all users.
 - `purge` manually runs the user purge.
 Any user with no roles will be kicked from the server.
 - `test-id PIXIV_ID` tests if a pixiv ID can obtain a role at this moment in time.
 I use this for debugging.